Xilinx/xup_compute_acceleration/docs/Vitis_intro-1.md

    This step compiles each of the kernels, links them, and compiles the host application

-   Click *Continue* if you see an *Unsupported Operating System* warning

 1. Run Software Emulation

    To launch software emulation, select `vadd_system` either in the **Assistant** view or in the **Explorer** view and then click on the run button ![](./images/Fig-run.png)